Natural Resources

 Major Land Resource Area (MLRA): 071X–Central Nebraska Loess Hills

-MLRA 71 is named “The Central Nebraska Loess Hills”, and is located exclusively in Nebraska.
-The approximately 5.3 million acre landscape covers all or parts of 21 counties, primarily Custer, Dawson, Buffalo, Sherman, Howard, Valley, Greeley and Hall.
-The physical appearance of the landscape is dominated by loess hills dissected by the North, Middle and South Loup Rivers and their tributaries.
+MLRA 71 is named “The Central Nebraska Loess Hills” and is located exclusively in Nebraska.
+The approximately 5.3 million acre landscape covers all or parts of 21 counties, primarily Custer, Dawson, Buffalo, Sherman, Howard, Valley, Greeley, and Hall.
+The physical appearance of the landscape is dominated by loess hills dissected by the North, Middle, and South Loup Rivers and their tributaries.
 The Platte River defines the southern border.
+The elevation in MLRA 71 ranges from over 3,000 to less than 1,700 feet above sea level, with average local relief stretching from 20 to 200 feet.
+Average annual precipitation ranges from 21 to 26 inches, with the number of freeze-free days averaging around 200.

 Loess overlays the surface of almost all of the uplands in this MLRA.
-Alluvial clay, silt, sand, and gravel are deposited in the stream and river valleys, and can be extensive in the major drainages.
+Alluvial clay, silt, sand, and gravel are deposited in the stream and river valleys and can be extensive in the major drainages.
 Terraces are common in the valleys along the river systems.
+The predominate soil orders are mesic, udic Mollisols and Entisols, commonly represented by the Coly, Uly, Cozad, Hord, Hall, and Holdrege soil series.

-The matrix vegetation type is mixed-grass prairie, with big and little bluestem, switchgrass, Indiangrass, and sideoats and blue grama making up the bulk of the warm-season species, while western wheatgrass is the dominant cool season species.
+The matrix vegetation type is mixed-grass prairie, with big and little bluestem, switchgrass, Indiangrass, and sideoats and blue grama making up the bulk of the warm-season species, while western wheatgrass is the dominant cool-season species.
+The primary large-patch vegetative component of the landscape is dominated by needle and thread, prairie sandreed, sand and little bluestem, and blue grama.
+The majority of the small-patch communities are associated with upland playas and the wetter sites found along the floodplains.

+Forty four percent of the land in this MLRA has been broken out of native prairie and farmed; mostly corn, alfalfa, and some soybeans, while 48 percent of the grasslands remain intact.
+Livestock grazing, primarily cattle, is a major industry here.
 Wildlife flourishes in this combination of crop and grassland environment, with both mule and white-tailed deer being the most abundant wild ungulate.
-A variety of smaller species, including coyote, raccoon, opossum, porcupines, muskrat, beaver, squirrel and mink thrive in the region, as well as a suite of grassland and upland birds.
+A variety of smaller species, including coyote, raccoon, opossum, porcupines, muskrat, beaver, squirrel, and mink thrive in the region, as well as a suite of grassland and upland birds.
+The rivers, streams, and lakes harbor excellent fisheries.

-This landscape developed under Northern Great Plains climatic conditions, light to severe grazing by bison and other large herbivores and repeated natural or man-caused wildfire.
-Other biotic and abiotic factors also typically influence soil/site development.
+This landscape developed under Northern Great Plains climatic conditions, light to severe grazing by bison and other large herbivores, and repeated natural or man-caused wildfire.
+Other biotic and abiotic factors also typically influence soil and site development.
 This is a disturbance driven ecosystem, evolving under the influences of herbivory, fire, and variable climate.
 Historically, these processes created a heterogenous mosaic of plant communities and structure heights across the region.
 Any given site in this landscape experienced fire every 7 to 9 years.
 The fires were caused both by lightning strikes, and were set by native Americans, who used fire for warfare, signaling, and to refresh the native grasses.
-These people understood the value of fire as a tool, and that the highly palatable growth following a fire provided both excellent forage for their horses, and attracted grazing game animals such as bison and elk.
+These people understood the value of fire as a tool, and that the highly palatable growth following a fire provided both excellent forage for their horses and attracted grazing game animals such as bison and elk.

-Fragmentation of the native grasslands by conversion to cropland, transportation corridors and other development by European man has effectively disrupted the natural fire regime of this ecosystem.
+Fragmentation of the native grasslands by conversion to cropland, transportation corridors, and other development by European man has effectively disrupted the natural fire regime of this ecosystem.
 This has allowed encroachment by native and introduced shrubs and trees into the remnants of the native prairie throughout the MLRA.
 Aggressive fire suppression policies have exacerbated this process to the point that shrub and tree encroachment is a major ecological issue in the majority of both native and re-seeded grasslands.

 Classification relationships